lmarz/simpleNN/README.md

 ## Getting Started
 ### Prerequisites
-Just copy nn.h and matrix.h into your working directory
+Just copy nn.h into your working directory

 ### Compiling
 For gcc, you have to include these libraries in the linking process: